Attachmate Worldwide | Contact Us | NetIQ.com

 All Reflection Windows-Based Products version 9.0 through 14.x

-Removing Reflection software packages (version 9.0 or higher) will result in end-users losing settings information for those components that store this information in the registry.
-This technical note describes how to save customized settings in Reflection before you uninstall, and how to restore your settings once you reinstall Reflection 9.0 or higher.
+Removing Reflection software packages results in the loss of end-user settings for those components that store this information in the registry.
+This technical note describes how to save customized settings in Reflection before you uninstall, and how to restore your settings once you install Reflection 14.x.

-For information about saving customized settings before installing Reflection evaluation software, see Technical Note 1601.
+For information about saving customized settings before installing Reflection evaluation software, see KB 7021646.

-Reflection utilizes the Microsoft Windows Installer (MSI) technology.
-When you uninstall Reflection 9.0 or higher, any customized settings stored in the registry will be removed.
+Reflection uses the Microsoft Windows Installer (MSI) technology.
+When you uninstall Reflection, any customized settings stored in the registry are removed.
 If you want to restore your customized settings, you must save them prior to uninstalling the product.

 Backing Up the Windows Registry